Skip to Main Content

 Whiteboard tools

 Collaborative whiteboards can be a really useful way for teams to work through ideas in an online setting.
-Here's a few examples:
+Let's take a look at some...

 Zoom Whiteboards

-Zoom's whiteboard options include collaborative project management tools for mindmaps, kanban and more.
+Zoom's whiteboard tool is probably the most flexible and easy to work with of the tools we've got available at York.
+If you've encountered other whiteboard tools like Miro you'll find Zoom Whiteboards very familiar.
+Template options include collaborative project management tools for mindmaps, kanban and more.
 Whiteboards can be saved, shared with specific people, and exported as a PDF, image, or spreadsheet.
-They even have their own URL (here's an example, though you'll still need to sign into Zoom to see it).
+They even have their own URL (here's an example).

 The process for making a cup of tea is part-way through.
 It's currently mashing (on the In Progress board) and Not Started is Drinking tea.